Weifeng-Ke/TeleUltrasound_3D_Mesh/README.md

 ## Run the program
 *NOTE: The ZED v1 is not compatible with this module*
 - Navigate to the build directory and launch the executable
-- Or open a terminal in the build directory and run the sample :

-      ./ZED_Object_detection_multi_instance

 ### Features
  - The camera point cloud is displayed in a 3D OpenGL view
- - 3D bounding boxes and human skeletons around detected objects are drawn
+ - 2D bounding boxes are used to filter out objects that's not the patient
- - Objects classes and confidences can be changed
+ - Identifying Patient in real time
+ - Produce Mesh file in .ply format by pressing the 's' key.
+ - The mesh file is saved in the same directory as the script
+	- The mesh file is named "generated_mesh{filenum}.ply"

 ## Support
-If you need assistance go to our Community site at https://community.stereolabs.com/
+If you need assistance email wke01@student.ubc.ca